 Bram Stoker Award finalist Ray Garton tries his hand at the haunted house tale with predictably visceral results in The Loveliest Dead, which Publishers Weekly favorably compares to The Shining and notes that “the action pulls the reader into a frightening world of psychics, Ouija boards and poltergeists.”
 When a family that is still mourning the death of their youngest child inherits a house on the coast, they also inherit the ghosts that come with it, and will need the help of a local psychic if they’re going to survive.

 We Will All Go Down Together

 Five families bearing terrible occult powers once unified in an effort to remake the world in their own image.
 They fell victim to betrayal, however, and half their number were burned alive.
 The survivors fled Scotland for the new world, and four centuries later their descendants have scattered all over the globe.
-Now they’re being called back together, one last time, for a confrontation that will either finish what they started, or finish the Five-Family Coven forever.
+Now they’re being called back together, one last time, for a confrontation that will either finish what they started, or finish the Five-Family Coven forever (temporarily unavailable).

 Originally published in 1976, this horror classic was adapted into the 1978 film of the same name, starring Tony Curtis and Susan Strasberg and directed by William Girdler (Grizzly, Day of the Animals).
 When Karen Tandy finds a rapidly-growing tumor on her neck, she turns to phony psychic Harry Erskine for help.
 What neither of them expects is that the tumor is actually a demonic Native American spirit waiting for an opportunity to take its revenge…